Adverb clause

 2) ADVERB CLAUSES OF PLACE - They answer the question ‘where’.

-eg. Where there is garden
+Where there is garden there is greenery.

-eg. You can put it wherever you
+You can put it wherever you like.

 3) ADVERB CLAUSES OF PURPOSE - They answer the question ‘why’.